boynton/ell-doc/lvm.md

 * SETLOCAL _i_ _j_ - set the value of the _j_th binding in the _i_th frame of the environment to the value on the top of the stack.
 * SETGLOBAL _i_ - set the global defined by the _i_th constant to have the value on the top of the stack.
 An error is the global is not yet set.

-globals themselves should be defined in namespace.
+globals themselves should be defined in namespaces.
 This makes it a non-instruction, but rather an attribute on a code object.
 Or: the final frame?
 	!! would be nice to simply treat globals as the outermost frame.
 Could extract from the env.
 	!! a REPL would want to define things in that top level environment, including compiling code.
 Hmm.
 Maybe -> big performance boost to have that top frame accessible.
 It is like "extern", needed for "free variables".
 Like system functions.